 Don’t ignore negative feedback

-Ignoring an upset customer will only make them more angry, so try to always respond in a polite and timely manner and where possible take the conversation offline or into private messages.
+Ignoring an upset customer will only make them angrier, so try to always respond in a polite and timely manner and where possible take the conversation offline or into private messages.
 Never delete negative posts or reviews!

 Don’t focus too much on follower numbers